-Brussels, 25 May 2010
+Brussels, 2 June 2010

-INF 68
+INF 71

-NOTE
+INFORMATION NOTE

+From : the Working Party on Information

+To : Coreper (2nd part)

-From: the Presidency and the General Secretariat of the Council To: the Working Party on Information Subject: EU common communication priorities for 2010
+Subject : EU common communication priorities for 2010

-- 1. The political declaration on "Communicating Europe in Partnership" signed by the European Parliament, the Council and the Commission on 22 October 2008 aims, inter alia, to seek convergence of views on the identification, in the context of the communication strategies, of a limited number of communication topics of concern for the EU citizens. - 2.
-At its meetings on 4 and 23 November 2009, the Working Party on Information examined draft proposals from the Commission on the identification of possible common communication priorities for 2010, pending the appointment of the new Commission.
+- The political declaration on "Communicating Europe in Partnership" signed by the European Parliament, the Council and the Commission on 22 October 2008 aims, inter alia, to seek convergence of views on the identification, in the context of the communication strategies, of a limited number of communication topics of concern for the EU citizens. - 2.
+At its meetings on 4 and 23 November 2009, the Working Party on Information (WPI) examined draft proposals from the Commission on the identification of possible common communication priorities for 2010, pending the appointment of the new Commission.
 At that stage, the Commission identified three possible interinstitutional communication priorities: - a.
 "Driving the economic recovery and mobilising new sources of growth" (follow-up to the 2009 priority "EU's response to the financial crisis and economic slowdown"), - b.
 "Energy Climate change and biodiversity"; and - c.
 "Making the Lisbon Treaty work for Citizens".